-The term Dream PC was coined by Custom PC magazine for an article in which each year they challenged the world’s best PC manufacturers to build the fastest, most eye-catching, most innovative, money-no-object system.
-Scan wasn’t able to take part in the first official Dream PC article, but until the most recent article in 2015 our 3XS system division has designed a brand new system every year.
+The term Dream PC was coined by Custom PC magazine for an article in which each year they challenged the world’s best PC manufacturers to build the fastest, most eye-catching, innovative, money-no-object system.
+3XS Systems not only took part in every Dream PC article from 2007 to 2015, but won the competition each year it was held.

 For 2015 we wanted to build a more curvaceous, shapely PC than before so using the theme of the fearsome Barracuda we returned to the classic SilverStone TJ07 case.